influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.6/concepts/data_formats_input.md

 measurement,metric_type=timer count=1,max=1.0,mean=1.0,min=1.0,p50=1.0,p75=1.0,p95=1.0,p98=1.0,p99=1.0,p999=1.0,stddev=1.0,m15_rate=1.0,m1_rate=1.0,m5_rate=1.0,mean_rate=1.0
 ```

-You may also parse a dropwizard registry from any JSON document which contains a dropwizard registry in some inner field.
+You may also parse a Dropwizard registry from any JSON document which contains a Dropwizard registry in some inner field.
-Eg. to parse the following JSON document:
+For example, to parse the following JSON document:

 ```json
 {